 You can also check if the accountant you’re considering has to experience in any specific niche of taxation – and whether it could help you.
 For example, does your accountant deal with cross border taxation?
 If so, what is his expertise and competency level?

 Depending on the complexity, you might be expected to pay as little as $60 or as much as $1,000 to file your personal taxes alone.

 It’s why the sooner you will start, the better.
 You are going to need some time to look over every detail twice before the April 30 deadline, with or without the help of an expert.

-* Please note that services provided at the FREE TAX Clinic are handled by volunteers who are not employed by firm.
-The firm do not accept any kind of responsibility for error and omission.
+* Please note that services provided at the FREE TAX Clinic are handled by volunteers who are not employed by the firm.
+The firm does not accept any kind of responsibility for error and omission.
 No CPA is involved in this tax clinic so do not expect a CPA service or any tax advice at the Clinic.
 No Tax advice is provided in the clinic and it is strictly limited to preparation of your return from the information slips provided by you.
 Hours allocated for tax clinic are usually limited and an appointment is always needed well in advance.